btannady/Big-Data-College-Catalog-Search/README.md

 Hi,

-This is my College Course Catalog Search Program!
+This is my Course Catalog Search Program!
-It is coded in C++, the DvcScheduleSearch.cpp file reads off of the dvc-schedule.txt file, so make sure you have them BOTH in the same file directory when you compile the DvcScheduleSearch.cpp program.
+The language mainly used in creating this program was C++.
+The DvcScheduleSearch.cpp is the file that runs the search program, it will quickly and efficiently read and parse through lines of the dvc-schedule.txt file, so make sure you have them BOTH in the same file directory when you compile the DvcScheduleSearch.cpp program.

-ALSO NOTE:
-If you are on Xcode, you may need to go to Product > Scheme > Edit Scheme > Run test (on the right) > Options (middle top).
-Down under Options check “Use custom working directory” and set it to the directory where your .txt file is located.
-Sometimes Xcode has trouble locating the .txt file even though it is correctly in the same directory as the .cpp file.
+Hope you enjoy the program I made!
+- Benedict Tannady

 ------------------------------------------------------------------------------------------------------------------------------
 How the program works is: